aichingm/ReadlineTemplate/README.md

 _Input_

-    What is your locale?
-DE_at
+    What is your locale? de_AT
-    Come on what is your locale?
-EN_us
+    Come on what is your locale? en_US

 _Data_

-    fancyString:  DE_at
+    fancyString:  de_AT
-    superFancyString:  EN_us
+    superFancyString:  en_US

 Using a filename element
 ------------------------